What is the primary legislation governing insolvency and restructuring proceedings in your jurisdiction?

 - terminate the restructuring plan/plan of external administration/plan of financial rehabilitation.

 What is the extent of creditors’ involvement in restructuring procedures and what actions are they prohibited from taking against the company in the course of the proceedings?

 Creditors can have a say on the key matters concerning the restructuring procedure by participating in the creditors’ meeting.
 Creditors vote at the creditors’ meeting in proportion to their claims.

-Debt rescheduling plans, debt restructuring plans and voluntary agreements must be approved by the creditors’ meeting and may be instituted with the court’s approval.
+Debt restructuring plans, plans of external administration, plans of financial rehabilitation and settlement agreements must be approved by the creditors’ meeting and may be instituted with the court’s approval.
 Decisions are generally adopted by a simple majority of creditors attending the meeting, provided that at least one-half of the registered creditors are present at such meeting.

 Illegal decisions of the creditors’ meeting can be challenged in court.

 Under what conditions may dissenting creditors be crammed down?

 The decision of the majority creditors will be binding on the minority creditors and the debtor cannot influence such a decision.
 No cram down is available.
 Exceptions can occur when stakeholders unreasonably fail to make a decision on proceedings of the bankruptcy case, even after receiving the instructions regarding the necessity to make such a decision.
 The court on its own initiative must make a decision regarding introducing the following bankruptcy procedure.
 This exception is not the only case where the court can make a decision on its own if stakeholders fail to perform certain actions in violation of the legislative requirements.

 What is the extent of directors’ and shareholders’ involvement in restructuring procedures?